calebw2/calebw2.github.io/README.md

 •	silica percentage (pre-oil) – silica has a much more pronounced thickening effect per percentage point than any other additive.

-•	Rework percentage- accounts for “rework”, which refers to adding finished product that was not shipped for any number of reasons.
+•	Rework percentage - accounts for “rework”, which refers to adding finished product that was not shipped for any number of reasons.
 This was at first omitted but added significant enough precision to warrant inclusion.

 ## The Model

-My first intuition was to use a ridge regression algorithm to find some linear relationship
+My first intuition was to use a ridge regression algorithm to find some linear multidimensional relationship, however the